 Ex-nun in spirit, punk in flesh.
 I mix Barbie with blood and call it holy.
 Art is my exorcism—and you’re invited.

-Featured by The New Yorker, New York Times, Bloomberg, Los Angeles Times, NBC’s Last Call with Carson Daly, The Early Morning Show on CBS News, Fox News O'Reilly Factor Show, Moscow Times, Cosmopolitan, Complex, Wired, Spiegel and more.
+Featured by The New Yorker, New York Times, AP News, Bloomberg, Los Angeles Times, NBC’s Last Call with Carson Daly, The Early Morning Show on CBS News, Fox News O'Reilly Factor Show, Moscow Times, Cosmopolitan, Complex, Wired, Spiegel and more.

 CONTACT